|This server will go offline in September 2018. Please migrate to our new server, Warmachine University|

 - Construct - This model is a construct and is not a living model.

-- Imprint: [Grave Wind] - This model can spend 1 focus to gain a DEF buff & Poltergeist.
-(Poltergeist - When an attack misses this model you may push the enemy away a short random distance.)
+- Imprint [Grave Wind] - This model can spend 1 focus to gain +2 DEF and Poltergeist for one round.
+(Poltergeist - When an enemy model misses this model with an attack, immediately after the attack is resolved you can choose to push the enemy model d3" directly away from this model.)

 Thoughts on Drago